serenelion/earthcarenetwork/replit.md

 # Overview

 Earth Care Network is a **federated, open-source CRM and directory platform** for regenerative enterprises.
-It offers free self-hosting for customizable instances and paid professional hosting with full CRM features and AI Sales Autopilot.
-The platform enables federated discovery of enterprises globally via the Murmurations protocol and provides an enterprise directory for various regenerative sectors.
+Positioned as "the digital white pages for social enterprises committed to earth care, people care, and fair share," it serves as an open source social enterprise toolkit.
+The platform offers free self-hosting for customizable instances and paid professional hosting with full CRM features and AI Sales Autopilot.
+It enables federated discovery of enterprises globally via the Murmurations protocol and provides a comprehensive enterprise directory for various regenerative sectors.
 The business vision is to empower users to self-host and rebrand the platform while contributing to a global directory, mimicking Ghost.org's sustainable funding model.

+## Brand Positioning
+- **Mission**: Open source social enterprise toolkit
+- **Tagline**: The digital white pages for regenerative enterprises
+- **Core Values**: Earth Care, People Care, Fair Share
+- **Purpose**: Empowering social enterprise creators to activate their next level together

+## Enterprise Categories (7 Total)
+1. **Land Projects**: Regenerative farms, food forests, permaculture sites
+2. **Capital Sources**: Impact investment funds, grantmaking organizations
+3. **Open Source Tools**: Digital tools for mapping, monitoring, and managing
+4. **Network Organizers**: Organizations building communities and movements
+5. **Homes that Heal**: Eco luxury home design and manufacturing partners
+6. **Landscapes that Nourish**: Landscape designers, urban planners, food forest installers
+7. **Lifelong Learning Providers**: Holistic educational programs for human development

 # User Preferences